nclient/NClient/README.md

     [DeleteMethod, UseVersion("2.0")] void Delete(int id);  // Uses version 2.0
 }
 ```
-`UseVersionAttribute` can be used together with the attributes for API versioning, for example:
+The `UseVersionAttribute` can be used together with the attributes for API versioning, for example:
 ```C#
 [UseVersion("1.0")] public interface IMyClient : IMyController { }
 ```